tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/contrib.distributions.md

 Multinomial distributions.
 If the provided `alpha` is rank 2 or higher, for every fixed set of leading dimensions, the last dimension represents one single Dirichlet Multinomial distribution.
-When calling distribution functions (e.g. `dist.pmf(counts)`), `alpha` and `counts` are broadcast to the same shape (if possible).
+When calling distribution functions (e.g. `dist.prob(counts)`), `alpha` and `counts` are broadcast to the same shape (if possible).
 In all cases, the last dimension of alpha/counts represents single Dirichlet Multinomial distributions.

 #### Examples